Holcombe Rogus: History

+In White's Devonshire Directory of 1850, the parish was 3024 acre, and had a population of 843.
+A market and fair, granted in 1343, were no longer held.

+Holcombe Court

-The manor house known as Holcombe Court was built by the Bluett family.
+The manor house known as Holcombe Court was the seat of the Bluett family for centuries.
 It is situated to the immediate west of the parish church, hidden behind a high boundary wall, and was described by W. G. Hoskins as "perhaps the finest Tudor house in Devon".

+Parish church

 The parish church is dedicated to All Saints and is predominantly 15th-century.
 It contains several monuments to the Bluett family, including the 1615 tomb of Richard Bluett, his wife, Mary and their eleven children.
 There are also several mural monuments of the 18th century.